Kai-Barry/Generation-Simulation/README.md

 # Algorithm Sandbox
 Both teams have the specific tiles that perform different algorithms to multiply.
-These algorithms fight against each other in a sandbox enviroment.\n
+These algorithms fight against each other in a sandbox enviroment.

-Left Click: Place Tile\n
+Left Click: Place Tile

-Right Click: Remove Tile\n
+Right Click: Remove Tile

-F: Cycle Tile\n
+F: Cycle Tile

-E: Singular tick\n
+E: Singular tick

-R: Continuous ticks\n
+R: Continuous ticks